rsbmatt/optigrader-api/README.md

 # optigrader-api

-OptiGrader uses a RESTful web service for it's API.
+OptiGrader uses a RESTful web service for its API.
 The underlying system is Java and it uses JSON for transferring payloads.

 ## Under the Hood